 Following a special general meeting of members, the QFREB will end its activities on June 30th.
 Until then, it will complete the transfer of its services to the APCIQ, with the exception of ongoing litigation.
 In accordance with existing laws, the QFREB will proceed with its liquidation no later than December 31, 2019, and its final dissolution by April 30, 2020.

 Should you have any questions or require additional information, please do not hesitate to contact us by June 30, 2019.

 According to the Conference Board of Canada, the proportion of Quebecers who feel that the time is right to make a major purchase, such as a property, decreased to 44 per cent in May.
 This represents a 3 percentage points loss compared to last month but remains above...read more

-According to the Canadian Real Estate Association (CREA), monthly home sales were down 22,7 per cent in March 2018 compared to the same month of last year.
+According to the Canadian Real Estate Association (CREA), monthly home sales were up 4.2 per cent in April 2019 compared to the same month of last year.
 “Sales activity is stabilizing among Canada’s five most active urban housing markets,” said Gregory Klump, CREA’s...read more